shumaila804/Restaurant-Management-System-C/README.md

 ## ⚙️ **How to Run**

-🚀 How to Run
+**1️⃣ Clone the Repository**

-1️⃣ Clone or download the repository.
+Clone or download the repository to your local machine: git clone https://github.com/your-username/your-repo-name.git

-2️⃣ Compile the program using a C compiler:
+**2️⃣ Compile the Program**

-Bash
+Use a C compiler (like GCC) to compile the source code:

-gcc pf.c -o pf
+Linux/macOS: gcc pf.c -o pf

+Windows: gcc pf.c -o pf.exe

-3️⃣ Run the executable: ```bash ./pf
+**3️⃣ Run the Executable**

+Execute the compiled program to start the system:

+Linux/macOS: ./pf

+Windows: pf.exe

 ---